EundoPak/gpo-config/README.md

 <h1>Creating & Implementing Account Lockout Policy/Password Policy</h1>
 <p>
-  This is a demonstration on creating and implementing an account lockout policy in Windows Server 2022.
-We will interact with the newly created GPO on the user side.
+  This is a demonstration on creating and implementing an account lockout policy in a previously configured Windows Server.
+We will interact with the newly created GPO on the client side to finish this demonstration.
 </p>
 <p>
 <h2>Environments and Technologies used</h2>